letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Understand why Pydicom is a useful tool for clinicians (LL4)
 -   Understand what considerations are needed when coding in Python to convert images, with interactive questions (array shapes) (LL3)
 -   Understand the difference between volumetric 3D images and 3D meshes and what is needed to convert between them (segmentation)
--   Understand the basics of image segmentation (LL2)
+-   Understand the basics of image segmentation in 2D and 3D (LL2)
 -   Understand where volumetric imaging is used and where mesh reconstructions are used in clinical medicine (LL4)

 ## Workshop